Simple Models and Biased Forecasts: Framework

-Formally, I define a \emph{$d$-state model} as a stationary ergodic stochastic process for $y_t$ that has a representation of the form \eqref{eq:simple_model} such that (i) the dimension of vector $z_t$ is $d$, (ii) $A$ is a convergent matrix, (iii) $Q$ is positive definite, and (iv) $R$ is positive semidefinite.\footnote{A matrix is \emph{convergent} if all of its eigenvalues are smaller than one in magnitude. $A$ being convergent and $Q$ being positive definite are sufficient for a model $(A,B,Q,R)$ to define a purely non-deterministic stationary ergodic process.} Whenever there is no risk of confusion, I use the term $d$-state model to refer both to the stochastic process for $y_t$ and the parameters $\theta\equiv(A,B,Q,R)$ of its state-space representation.
-I let $\Theta_d$ denote the set of all $d$-state models, let $P^\theta$ denote the stationary distribution over $\{y_t\}_{t=-\infty}^\infty$ induced by model $\theta$, and let $\mathcal{P}_d\equiv \left\{P^\theta: \theta\in \Theta_d\right\}$.\footnote{One can define the set of $d$-state models without any reference to the latent state $z_t$.
+where $z_t$ is the $d$-dimensional vector of \emph{subjective latent states}, $A\in\mathbb{R}^{d\times d}$, $w_t\in\mathbb{R}^d$ is i.i.d. $\mathcal{N}(0,Q)$, $B\in\mathbb{R}^{d\times n}$, $v_t\in\mathbb{R}^{n}$ is i.i.d. $\mathcal{N}(0,R)$, and $w_t$ and $v_t$ are independent.
+While the integer $d$ is a primitive of the model that parameterizes the dimension of the agent's models, matrices $A$, $B$, $Q$, and $R$ are parameters that are determined endogenously by maximizing the fit to the true process.
+Formally, I define a \emph{$d$-state model} as a stationary stochastic process over $\{y_t\}_{t=-\infty}^\infty$ that has a representation of the form \eqref{eq:simple_model} such that (i) the dimension of vector $z_t$ is $d$, (ii) $A$ is a convergent matrix, (iii) $Q$ is positive definite, and (iv) $R$ is positive semidefinite.\footnote{A matrix is \emph{convergent} if all of its eigenvalues are smaller than one in magnitude. $A$ being convergent and $Q$ being positive definite are sufficient for a model $(A,B,Q,R)$ to define a stationary ergodic process.} I let $P^\theta$ denote the $d$-state model parameterized by the collection of matrices $\theta\equiv(A,B,Q,R)$, let $E^\theta[\cdot]$ denote the corresponding expectation operator, and let $\Theta_d$ denote the set of all $d$-state models.\footnote{One can define the set of $d$-state models without any reference to the latent state $z_t$.
 Stochastic process $P$ for $\{y_t\}_{t=-\infty}^\infty$ with expectation operator $E$ is a $d$-state model if $E[y_ty_{t-l}']=CA^{l-1}\overline{C}'$ for all $l=1,2,\dots$, some convergent $d\times d$ matrix $A$, and some $C,\overline{C}\in\mathbb{R}^{n\times d}$.
 See, for instance, \cite{faurre1976stochastic} or \citet[Chapter~7]{katayama2005subspace}.
-I opt for the definition that uses the subjective latent state since $z_t$ will have an intuitive interpretation as the state of the economy in the macro applications I consider in this paper. } With slight abuse of notation, I write $\Theta_d\subseteq\Theta_{d+1}$ to stress the fact that agents with larger values of $d$ can entertain larger classes of models.
+I opt for the definition that uses the subjective latent state since $z_t$ will have an intuitive interpretation as agents' view of the state of the economy in the macro application I consider in this paper.} Whenever there is no risk of confusion, I use the term $d$-state model to refer both to the stochastic process $P^\theta$ for $y_t$ and the parameters $\theta=(A,B,Q,R)$ of its state-space representation.